sceballos/Weather/README.md

 # Weather App

-> A simple Android weather app using MVI architecture
+> A simple Android weather app using MVI architecture.
+Please refer to app_test.apk file for quick testing

 ## Table of contents